OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 Step 4: Run the onboarding flow

-• Run onboarding: clawdbot onboard --install-daemon
+clawdbot onboard --install-daemon - Quick check:

-• Open the dashboard: clawdbot dashboard
+clawdbot dashboard

 Step 5: Pair messaging apps